What to do/hear/see | Aug. 2-8

 Curated by Thom Mariner

-The fun thing about Cincinnati’s so-called off season is that surprises emerge around the fringes of mainstream.
+The fun thing about Cincinnati’s so-called “off season” is that surprises emerge around the fringes of mainstream.
 This is one of those weeks, so take advantage and explore something new.
 This is the new Cincinnati, and I like it!
 Enjoy!

 Cultural Exhibits